China to start vaccinating children to age 3 as cases spread - NewsBreak

 China to start vaccinating children to age 3 as cases spread

-Children as young as 3 will start receiving COVID-19 vaccines in China , where 76% of the population has been fully vaccinated and authorities are maintaining a zero-tolerance policy toward outbreaks.
+TAIPEI, Taiwan — (AP) — Children as young as 3 will start receiving COVID-19 vaccines in China, where 76% of the population has been fully vaccinated and authorities are maintaining a zero-tolerance policy toward outbreaks.

 Local city and provincial level governments in at least five Chinese provinces issued notices in recent days announcing that children ages 3 to 11 will be required to get their vaccinations.